bmolnar91/workbook/module_oop.md

 #### If you have a variable, that shall store a positive whole number between 0 and 200, what primitive type would you use to store it?
-The 'short' type.
+The `short` type.
 0-200 is well within the bounds of the 16 bits it uses.

 #### What is the "golden rule" of variable scoping in Java?
 What is the lifetime of variables?